 - For a worry-free experience, choose a disposable camera.
 That way, you won’t stress if it’s damaged.

-Now that you have a thorough beach packing list with absolutely everything you will ever need for those blissful beach days, we’d like to help you save on your shopping.
+Now that you have a thorough beach packing list with absolutely everything you will ever need for those blissful beach days, make sure you also check our ways to save money when on vacation.

-This way when you shop for your essential beach packing items you can save some money and also donate to a worthy beach nonprofit like the Best Day Foundation if’d like too.
+This way when you shop for your essential beach packing items you can save some money, plus, be able to donate to a worthy beach nonprofit like the Best Day Foundation if’d like too.